-Administr ative Office Technology 1
+Administrativ e Office Technology 1

 Course # 8212110 AOT 1

 Grade Level 10-11

 Length 1 year

-Prerequi site Computing for College and Careers or Introduction to Information Technology; Must be taken in sequence.
-Introduction to Information Technology (8207310) Course name change to "Digital Information Technology".
-Content has been updated.
-For more details visit: http://www.fldoe.org/core/fileparse.php/99 43/urlt/DIT_2016-17.rtf.
-This course was part of Digital Design (8209600).or Computing for College and Careers (8209020) Replaced with Digital Information Technology (8207310).
-This course was part of Digital Design (8209600).
+Prerequisite Computing for College and Careers or

+Introduction to Information

+Technology; Must be taken in

+sequence.
+Introduction to

+Information Technology (8207310)

+Course name change to "Digital

+Information Technology".
+Content has

+been updated.
+For more details visit:

+This course was part of Digital Design

+(8209600). or

+Computing for College and Careers

+(8209020) Replaced with Digital

+Information Technology (8207310).

+This course was part of Digital Design

+(8209600).

 Credit 1 credit each course

 This course is designed to assist with administrative and general office duties in a support capacity.
-This course explores and expands the core competencies in the areas of personal and professional development and promotes application of higher level office procedures tasks and communications skills through the use of technology change to "Digital Information Technology".
-Content has been updated.
-For more details visit: http://www.fldoe.org/core/fileparse.php/99 43/urlt/DIT 2016-17.rtf.
-This course was part of Digital Design (8209600).or \Computing for College and Careers (8209020) Replaced with Digital Information Technology (8207310).
-This course was part of Digital Design (8209600).
+This course explores and expands the core competencies in the areas of personal and professional development and promotes application of higher level office procedures tasks and communications skills through the use of technology